About Lucas Kunce

 Read Lucas’ story in his own words below.

-My name is Lucas Tyree Kunce.
+My name is Lucas Kunce.
 I grew up in a working-class neighborhood in Jeff City.
 Like so many Americans, my parents lived paycheck-to-paycheck — so when my little sister was born with a heart condition, the medical bills bankrupted us.
 Maxed-out credit cards and no money left, we struggled to get by.

+But we weren’t alone.
 When my parents had to take my sister to get surgeries at a hospital over 100 miles away in St. Louis, our neighbors and friends from church took my siblings and me into their homes.

+When we couldn’t afford groceries, they brought more casserole and lasagna by the house than we could ever hope to eat.
 The support from our neighbors and friends motivated me to work hard, stay focused on school, and run on the cross-country team.
-As valedictorian at Jefferson City High School, I was able to get into Yale, which I could afford in part due to a Pell grant and scholarships from people around town.
-I got to keep running at Yale, too.
+As valedictorian at Jefferson City High School, I was able to get into college, which I could afford in part due to a Pell grant and scholarships from people around town

 During those 13 years of active duty I learned firsthand what service and sacrifice for your country really means, the same things I had heard about down at the Apache Flats Marine Corps League: Doing the right thing when you’re thousands of miles from home, believing in a mission that’s bigger than yourself, and never forgetting the community you signed up to serve.